c0D3M/Suffix-Arrays/LCP_RMQ.md

+First lets define the terms.

+## LCA (Longest Common Ancestor):Given a pair of nodes , the common ancestor which is farthest from root.
+See Wikipedia for better explanation.
+## RMQ (Range Minimum Query) : Given an array of number , return the index which is minimum between a given pair of indices.

 LCP problem can be converted to RMQ problem as following
-* Do Euler Tour and stores the vertex  in array E
+* Do Euler Tour and stores the vertex  in array E. Note that wize of this array will be __2n-1__ because every edge is visitee twice.
-* Store level of each vertex during Euler tour in H, Note that consecutive entry in this array will differe by +/- 1 [ because the path will go down or up and this will only change level either by +1 or -1]
+* Store level of each vertex during Euler tour in H, Note that consecutive entry in this array will differe by +/- 1 [ because the path will go down or up and this will only change level either by +1 or -1].
+This too will be 2n-1
-* Store occurence of each vertex in another array R How to find LCA
+* Store occurence of each vertex in another array R. Size will be n as there are n vertices.
+How to find LCA
 * First check in array R when these nodes occured during traversal this will be A and B.
 * Next you get traversal number , check in array L , the shallow node (the minium level ) going from A to B.